 If you live in a smaller town or already know the preschool you’re sending your child to, then this probably isn’t very useful.
 However, if you live in larger area or just an area with a lot of options and are just starting your search, it can be a huge time saver.
 This is also a great place to keep track of their website or contact info, extra fees or application or open house dates, any thoughts or status of communication (like that you’ve emailed them or are waiting to hear back, are on a waitlist etc).

-What to Look For & Ask During a Preschool Tour
+What to Look For When Choosing a Preschool & What to Ask During a Tour

 After you’ve narrowed your search a bit, the next step of choosing a preschool is a preschool tour!
-Some schools do open house tours, some do private or small group tours during off hours, and others do tours during school time.
+When you find a preschool, some schools do open house tours, some do private or small group tours during off hours, and others do tours during school time.
 What questions to ask a preschool?
 Here’s what to ask and look for:

 - Gut Instincts: What is your immediate gut feel for the teacher and the school?
 Do the kids seem happy?
 Does it seem like a safe environment?
 Same kind of gut check you’d make with finding a babysitter etc. Good vibes, weird vibes, note it.